Customer Dissatisfaction – How Do We Know?

 For example, when you get asked by the restaurant staff if everything is all right.
 We invariably answer ‘Yes‘ – when we know the food is just dirt.
 Yet we say nothing and murmur – “It’s fine”.
 So the staff now thinks all is OK when we know we will never return, and may even complain online.
 Moreover, the first the management will hear of it is the day after without having an opportunity to fix the issue.
 Perhaps more importantly, it is too late to recover the unhappy, dissatisfied customer.

 Evidently, the uncertain managers are a danger to the well-being of the business.

 But We Already Have Satisfaction Measurement Don’t We?

-“That means that there are customer satisfaction problems that are not being solved, because managers don’t know or don’t believe that they exist.
+“That means that there are customer satisfaction problems do not get solved, because managers don’t know or don’t believe that they exist.
 Even if they did, they try fixing the wrong things.”

 Overly optimistic managers are likely to miss trouble signs when they appear.
-This is compounded by managers significantly underestimating the proportion of customers who have complained about the firm’s products or services in the recent past.
+In addition, managers significantly underestimate the proportion of customers who have complained about the firm’s products or services in the recent past.

 “For uncertain managers, the results of our study should serve as a wake-up call that all is not well with most firms’ customer satisfaction and complaint monitoring systems,”.
 They continue: “Despite often being the single biggest line-item of most firms’ market research expenditures, existing customer feedback systems are not performing an effective management control role.”

-More troubling outcomes have already been discussed – terrible statistics – here.
+There are more troubling outcomes – terrible statistics – here.